15 Best Fishing Lakes in Ohio

 6. Piedmont Lake

 Piedmont Lake in southeast Ohio is a popular spot for fishing year-round.
+It is also one of the best ice-fishing lakes in Ohio in the winter, when conditions are right.
 It offers some of the best fishing for crappie and smallmouth bass in the state.
 The rocky shoreline, downed trees, and docks make ideal natural habitats for crappie.

 It is not uncommon to catch crappie over nine inches.
 You can stay at the small town of Cadiz or Steubenville.
 It is one of the best inland lakes in the state for smallmouth bass, with nearly 50 percent of the fish population being this species.